-How Acupuncture Helps Constipation in New York City - Upper East Side
+How Acupuncture Helps Constipation in New York City - Midtown

 In reference to space, constipation is located in the channels associated with digestion that is the stomach, pancreas, gallbladder, liver, large intestine, small intestine, and the chinese medical organ triple heater.
 The triple heater is a vessel system which wraps the digestive system.
 To determine which of these channels are impaired and need to be treated, we observe the outside of the body to determine what is happening at the level of the channels deep inside the body.
 If a channel is impaired it may feel tight, hard, or weak with depressions along the course of the channel.
 Often times, channels that are impaired feel "bumpy" and the patient may experience tenderness as you pass over congested regions.
 These regions indicate where blood circulation is impaired.
 The quality of the channel also determines the technique we will use to repair the channel itself.